History of Florida Hurricanes By Year

 2017 – Hurricane Irma struck with a vengeance on September 10, 2017.
 The eye of the storm passed over Cudjoe Key midway between Key West and Marathon, Florida.
 Many of the homes along Route 1 in the Keys were totally destroyed with Category 3 winds.
 Piles of debris line the highway a year later indicating the problem of getting damages out of the Keys.
 After the Keys Irma landed on Marco Island.
 At one point there were 7.7 million homes and businesses without power.
 There were 84 deaths attributed to Irma.
 One of the Strongest in the History of Hurricanes in Florida

 2022 – Hurricane Ian hit Florida on September 28, 2022.
-This was the deadliest storm since the 1935 Labor Day hurricane that came through the Keys.
+This was the worst Florida hurricane since the 1935 Labor Day hurricane that came through the Keys.
 Ian was a direct hit on the island of Cayo Costa just north of Ft.
 Myers.
 The storm surge literally wiped out much of Ft.
 Myers Beach and Sanibel island.
 Winds were deadly 150 miles per hour, but the main damage came from the surge of water that hit the barrier islands.
 Ian is the costliest hurricane in Florida’s history of hurricanes with damages estimated at the time of this writing at $50 billion.
 Deaths from Ian were 148 at this time.
 One of the Strongest in the History of Hurricanes in Florida

 The 10 Worst Hurricanes to Hit Florida

 The term worst is difficult to define.
 Is it the strongest hurricane to hit Florida?
 Is it the hurricane in Florida that killed the most people?
-Is the worst hurricane the one that did the most property damage?
+Is the worst Florida hurricane the one that did the most property damage?
 All of the answers to the question, What is the worst hurricane to hit Florida?, are different.

 Name (if named)